arthmoeros/abuilder-worker/README.md

 - string.startWithLowerCase
 - string.blanksToCamelCase

-#### I saw something about a Generator? - Generator "Schema"
+#### I saw something about a Blueprint? - Blueprint "Schema"
-Just like the Form Configuration json files, there are Generator json files, these contains tasks that can be executed for a corresponding artifact generation.
+Just like the Form Configuration json files, there are Blueprint json files, these contains tasks that can be executed for a corresponding artifact generation.
 There is a sample packaged with the application.

-Each task can contain a subset of instructions for the internal generator processor to read and execute, these instructions have their underlying properties and can be nested and represent for each task the outcoming structure of the artifacts generated.
+Each task can contain a subset of instructions for the internal blueprint processor to read and execute, these instructions have their underlying properties, can be nested and represent the outcoming structure of the artifacts generated for each task.
 Some properties uses the same template engine and request values for processing template'd values.

 Instruction | Properties | Description
 ----------- | ---------- | -----------